kedacore/keda-docs/content/docs/2.0/scalers/azure-service-bus.md

     topicName: functions-sbtopic
     subscriptionName: sbtopic-sub1
     # Optional, can use TriggerAuthentication as well
-    connection: SERVICEBUS_CONNECTIONSTRING_ENV_NAME # This must be a connection string for a queue itself, and not a namespace level (e.g. RootAccessPolicy) connection string [#215](https://github.com/kedacore/keda/issues/215)
+    connectionFromEnv: SERVICEBUS_CONNECTIONSTRING_ENV_NAME # This must be a connection string for a queue itself, and not a namespace level (e.g. RootAccessPolicy) connection string [#215](https://github.com/kedacore/keda/issues/215)
     # Optional
     queueLength: "5" # Optional.
 Subscription length target for HPA.
 Default: 5 messages
 ```

-The `connection` value is the name of the environment variable your deployment uses to get the connection string.
+The `connectionFromEnv` value is the name of the environment variable your deployment uses to get the connection string.
 This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

 Service Bus Shared Access Policy needs to be of type `Manage`.
 Manage access is required for KEDA to be able to get metrics from Service Bus.